SESYNC-ci/census-data-manipulation-in-Python-lesson/docs/_slides/join.md

 {:.output}

-The `group_by` statement does not change any values in the data frame; it only adds attributes to the the original data frame.
-You can add multiple variables (separated by commas) in `group_by`; each distinct combination of values across these columns defines a different group.
+The `groupby` statement generates a groupby data frame.
+You can add multiple variables (separated by commas) in `groupby`; each distinct combination of values across these columns defines a different group.
 {:.notes}